Table of Contents:

 Whether you’re deciding if cremation is right for you or you’re making this decision for a loved one who has already passed on, understanding the process can be helpful.
 In this article, we provide a comprehensive look at the cremation process and cremation preplanning.

-Please note: To some audiences, the content in this article may be considered graphic.
-Please understand that we wish to present this information in simple terms so we can best explain the process, and the section on “The Process of Cremation” may not be something everyone wants to read.
-It’s not gory by any means, but if you feel uncomfortable with the topic, skip ahead to the section on the benefits of cremation.
+Please note: To some, the content in this article may be considered graphic.
+We wish to present this information in simple terms so we can best explain the process, and the section on “The Process of Cremation” may not be something everyone wants to read.
+If you feel uncomfortable with the topic, skip ahead to the section on the benefits of cremation.

 What is Cremation?

 Cremation is the act of converting a body to ashes.
 It is performed in a very specific and sanitary environment using equipment that can bring the deceased to a very high temperature quickly to ensure appropriate conversion.
 Once the process is complete, the cremated remains can be stored in an urn, converted into jewelry, scattered in a favorite location, or interred in a cemetery.
 These are some of the more common disposition choices for cremated remains, but families have many more options, including creating tattoos with the ashes.

 The process of cremation actually begins when the next of kin reaches out to a cremation provider to arrange transportation of the deceased to the appropriate facility.
 How this occurs, and how quickly it occurs, depends on a number of factors, including:

 - whether the deceased previously made plans for his or her final arrangements.

 Your cremation provider can assist you with some of the steps involved, but if you’re planning ahead, you might consider downloading our cremation preplanning guide.

 Once the deceased is at the cremation facility and all paperwork and certificates have been completed and signed, the cremation itself can be scheduled.